marcusoftnet/marcusoftnet.github.io/_posts/2012-09-14-simple-where-do-we-spend-our-time.md

 blogger_orig_url: https://www.marcusoft.net/2012/09/simple-where-do-we-spend-our-time.html
 ---

 I have a confession to make; I think i'm turning into a data-guy.
 No, not a computer-guy - I've been that a long time.
 Rather it's that boring dude that keep asking for numbers, measurements and saying "yes, but how do you KNOW that" all the time.
 But I'm on a program to recovery from some of the boredom-parts.
-It's called Simplicity and Visualisation.
+It's called Simplicity and visualization.

 To be a little more serious I think that collecting data and then do small experiments based upon them rather than you feelings is the way to make controlled, continuous improvements.
 This is all very [Toyota Kata](http://www-personal.umich.edu/~mrother/Homepage.html) (or rather [Kanban Kata](http://hakanforss.wordpress.com/2012/07/12/kanban-katas-and-recipes-kanban-leadership-retreat-2012-session-klrat/) or even the [scientific method](http://en.wikipedia.org/wiki/Scientific_method)) like but that's exactly where I'm aiming.